awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-metadata.md

 ## Working with Instance User Data<a name="instancedata-add-user-data"></a>

 When working with instance user data, keep the following in mind:
++ User data must be base64\-encoded\.
+The Amazon EC2 console can perform the base64 encoding for you or accept base64\-encoded input\.
++ User data is limited to 16 KB, in raw form, before it is base64\-encoded\.
+The size of a string of length *n* after base64\-encoding is ceil\(*n*/3\)\*4\.
++ User data must be base64\-decoded when you retrieve it\.
+The data is decoded for you automatically if you retrieve it using instance metadata or the console\.
 + User data is treated as opaque data: what you give is what you get back\.
 It is up to the instance to be able to interpret it\.
-+ User data is limited to 16 KB\.
-This limit applies to the data in raw form, not base64\-encoded form\.
-+ User data must be base64\-encoded\.
-The Amazon EC2 console can perform the base64 encoding for you or accept base64\-encoded input\.
-+ User data must be decoded when you retrieve it\.
-The data is decoded when you retrieve it using instance metadata and the console\.
 + If you stop an instance, modify its user data, and start the instance, the updated user data is not executed when you start the instance\.

 ### Specify Instance User Data at Launch<a name="specify-user-data-launch"></a>